LearnDash has ample functionality packed into the core, and several extensions to add more features (we’ve built quite a few too!)

 - Recurring: for courses which can be purchased on a subscription basis.

-- Course prerequisites– Surely this does not apply for the first course you create.
-But for subsequent courses, you can set another course as a prerequisite for the course you’re creating.
+- Course prerequisites– Surely, this does not apply to the first course you create.
+But for subsequent courses, you can choose the option of setting another course as a prerequisite for the course you’re creating.
 Setting this option prevents a student from taking up a course without completing the prerequisite course.
+Once you enable this option, a drop-down menu will be displayed where you can select the course/s you want to assign as prerequisites.
+If you select multiple courses, you have the option of either allowing all of the courses to be complete or any one course out of the lot.

 - Disable Lesson Progression– In case you do not need your students to take up lessons in an order, you can set this option.

-- Expire Access– As the title suggests, this option expires a student’s access for a course after a set duration.
+- Expire Access– As the title suggests, this option expires a student’s access to a course after a set duration.

 Once you add the needed details, remember to publish the course.